jquant/jai-sdk/docs/source/using_jai/fit.rst

 .. important::

-    JAI deletes all raw data you sent after running :code:`j.fit`, keeping internally only with the latent vector representation of your training data.
+    JAI deletes all raw data you sent some time after running :code:`j.fit`, keeping internally only with the latent vector representation of your training data.

 Basics